 High Knob made the sign.
 You are getting close when you reach the abandoned cabins.
 Only force of habit is keeping them up.

 High Knob has some great views.
 There is also a very nice trail around the base of the high knob bluff.
 That hiker sign you see on the West side of the High Knob Access road between High Knob and the R2R trail puts you on it.
 Lots of CCC steps down and up the other side.
 Looks like there was a camp at the base of the bluff at one time.
 That’s where they found an old CCC era picnic table made of half logs from the CCC days recently.

 Smiling stump is to your left off the retaining wall as you are looking at the vista from the top of High Knob.
 I looked in vain for the stump but looks like they threw all the cleared trees into the slot canyons below the bluffs.
 I guess we can’t all be Einsteins.
 Too bad they ruined those canyons for exploring & photos.

-Have your wife pick you up and pose for a photo up at High Knob.
 There used to be a tower here like the one at Trigg Tower.
 Nothing but the leg base concrete left but a nice picnic area at the top.
 High Knob is accessed by driving through the horse campground.
 Took me awhile of driving back & forth in frustration to figure that one out.

 Next is Page #3 High Knob to Garden of the Gods to the best vista in the Forest.
 Look around at High Knob, then head West towards the Garden of the Gods.

 JoJo at High Knob Campground is a true friend of Hikers.
 Stop in at the office for supplies.
 Showers are available.
 Camping on her grounds for hikers is free.

 She gave me these wise words when I tried to pay her for her hospitality.